-Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Protection: Your personal data is being used by the School and LA for the purposes of an application for admission to school.
-We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at https://new.devon.gov.uk/privacy/privacy-notices/ Please confirm by signing below that you give your consent to the School and LA using your personal data as outlined in our privacy notice.
+Full name of child Date of birth Tick the box belo ow if you believe there is an exceptional social or medical need to attend this school.
+Children who have an exceptional social or medical need which means they should attend this school rather than any other or whose parents have such a need.
+Your application must be supported by evidence, for example from a medical specialist or social worker, of the need and why it means the child needs to attend this school.
+Is supporting evidence attached?
+Yes / No What is the supporting evidence?
+I confirm that I have submitted a LA Common Application Form.
+Your name Date Please sign here This form should be scan ned and emailed to admissions@devon.gov.uk or return it to: Devon School Admissions Team, Room L60, County Hall, Exeter EX2 4QG or to the school at: Harts Lane, Exeter, Devon EX1 3RD Privacy and Data Protection: Your personal data may be used by the School and Devon County Council for the purposes of an application for admission to school.
+We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at https://new.devon.gov.uk/privacy/privacy-notices/ It may be shared with others in relation to the school admission process.
+Please confirm that you give your consent to the School and LA using your personal data as outlined in our privacy notices, by signing below.
 You have the right to withdraw your consent at any time.
-If you wish to withdraw consent, please contact the LA's Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
-If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the LA's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gox.gov.uk .
-For further information about data protection, visit https://new.devon.gov.uk/accesstoinformation/data-protection or contact the school.
-I confirm that I have submitted a LA Common Application Form.
-Applicant's name Date 3 Please sign here
+Should you wish to withdraw consent, please contact the Admissions Team at admission@devon.gov.uk or 0345 155 1019.
+If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the Data Protection Officer for School or LA.